CiscoCloud/kubernetes-ansible/README.md

 ### Main goals

 - Install etcd server
 - Install docker
 - Install flanneld and put config in etcd
 - Install Kubernetes package from CentOS virt7-docker-common-candidate repo
 - Configure Kubernetes master
 - Configure Kubernetes minion
 - Install kube-dns service discovery and DNS resolution pod

+### Available Addons

+- DNS for Service Discovery
+- Kubernetes UI
+- Logging Service for containers

+#### NOTE

+Each addon is enabled by default but can be disabled by changing the options within `group_vars/all.yml` All of the addons depend on the DNS addon for Service Discovery.

 ### Provision Openstack environment